-Upon motion of Regent Flores, seconded by Regent Gordy, with all Regents voting aye, it was ordered that Sam Houston State University is authorized to offer a new degree program, leading to the Bachelor of Arts in Learning Technology, housed in the Department of Library Science and Technology within the College of Education with an implementation date of Spring 2024, upon final approval by the TSUS Board of Regents and the Texas Higher Education Coordinating Board.
+Upon motion of Regent Flores, seconded by Regent Long, with all Regents voting aye, it was ordered that Lamar Institute of Technology is authorized to create a new Associate of Applied Science in Computer Engineering Technician, to be implemented upon final approval by The Texas State University System Board of Regents and the Texas Higher Education Coordinating Board.
+The award will be effective Fall 2024.